Branscombe House Artist Residency

 The Branscombe House Artist-in-Residence program is situated in historic Steveston, making it the perfect locale for Meneley to work with the community on projects focused on placemaking, cartography and archival processes.
 The artist will live upstairs in Branscombe House, while the main floor remains a space for public programs and is available for rentals (maximum capacity 30 persons; email@example.com).

-All workshops are free and pre-registration is not required.
-Participants will leave these workshops with their own handmade artworks and the skills to create more.
+Barbara Meneley led a series of fun and engaging community art workshops for all ages every month throughout 2017 at Branscombe House.
+All workshops were free and pre-registration was not required.
+Participants left her workshops with their own handmade artworks and the skills to create more.
 No experience is necessary and all materials will be supplied.

 Branscombe House is located at 4900 Steveston Highway and is one of the earliest homes built in the area; as such it is significant for its historical association to Steveston and for reflecting the pattern of commercial and related residential development that occurred in Steveston’s early history.